Last Updated on

 Approved Security Training Schools are required to follow the training standards for the security industry as outlined in the Security Services Act.
 Approved Security Training Schools are listed further down this page.

-Basic Security Guard Training Course Outline
+BC Security Guard Training Course Outline

 Introduction to the Course